oglok/opentofu/rfc/20250730-module-misc-settings.md

-Authors of broadly-shared modules might prefer to delay adopting the new syntax until all currently-supported OpenTofu minor release series support it, so that anyone trying to use the module with older versions of OpenTofu will recieve an error message about an incorrect OpenTofu version, rather than a generic syntax error about the unsupported `language` block.
+Authors of broadly-shared modules might prefer to delay adopting the new syntax until all currently-supported OpenTofu minor release series support it, so that anyone trying to use the module with older versions of OpenTofu will receive an error message about an incorrect OpenTofu version, rather than a generic syntax error about the unsupported `language` block.